ThreeGiantNoobs/chegg-scraper/NOOB.md

     --url or -u --> To enter the page url
     --cookie or -c --> To enter the cookies file path

-Cookies are supported in 2 formats- ``cookie.txt`` or ``cookie.json``
+Cookies are supported in ``cookie.txt`` format.
-For .txt format, copy the cookie from `document.cookies` from the Browser console .
-For .json format, you may use a browser extension like [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg)
+Copy the cookie from `document.cookies` from the Browser console or you may use a browser extension like [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg)

 Once the cookie file is made, You need to add the cookie file in the project folder to save yourself from the `-c` argument or use `-c` argument to provide cookie path to the downloader before each run.